-- A. The required development review fees. - B. Ten (10) copies of Site Analysis and Conceptual Sketch Plan reflecting if any new or updated information developed since the inventory and analysis phase. - C. Three (3) 24" x 36" copies and eight (8) 11' x 17' copies of a Preliminary Plan and supporting documentation as listed in Appendix F, and also Appendix E if required by the Project Review Board:
+- A. The required development review fees. - B. Two (2) full-size copies (at 24 by 36 inches in size) and one (1) 11" x 17" copy of the Site Inventory Map and Site Analysis and Conceptual Sketch Plan reflecting if any new or updated information developed since the inventory and analysis phase. - C. Two (2) full-size copies (at 24 by 36 inches in size) and one (1) 11" x 17" copy of the 24" x 36" copies and one (1) 11' x 17' copy of a Preliminary Plan and supporting documentation as listed in Appendix F, and also Appendix E if required by the Project Review Board:

-The Board may require that information as listed in Appendix E be submitted where necessary to determine whether the preliminary plan is likely to result in a final plan that meets the criteria of Title 30-A M.R.S.A §4404.
+The Board may require that information as listed in Appendix E be submitted where necessary to determine whether the preliminary plan is likely to result in a final plan that meets the criteria of 30-A M.R.S. §4404 and Article 11.

-- D. If the proposal includes any commonly owned open space or other land, facilities, or improvements (such as roads) that are proposed to be owned in common by the residents of the subdivision, or if the proposal is for an Affordable Housing Development, three (3) copies of draft Community Association Documents and a Conservation Ownership and Management Plan which include the information listed in Appendix G. The Project Review Board may find that additional information is necessary due to unusual or special circumstances.
+D. If the proposal includes any commonly owned open space or other land, facilities, or improvements (such as roads) that are proposed to be owned in common by the residents of the subdivision, or if the proposal is for an Affordable Housing Development, one (1) copy of draft Community Association Documents and a Conservation Ownership and Management Plan which include the information listed in Appendix G. The Project Review Board may find that additional information is necessary due to unusual or special circumstances.